Enrichetta Alfieri: Life

 She recovered so well that on 24 May 1923 she was assigned to administer to prisoners in Milan at the prison of San Vittore.
 She became well known amongst prisoners for her tender care and affection and was as such given the two monikers of the "Mother of San Vittore" and the "Angel of San Vittore"; she was appointed as its superior in 1939.

 The prison later became an S.S. headquarters for the Nazis during World War II and the prison later housed priests and nuns in addition to Jewish people and resistance fighters.
 Alfieri and her fellow religious helped to smuggle supplies and messages out to Jews and others fleeing persecution and she also worked with church authorities to intervene for those that needed desperate aid; she also worked with the Cardinal Archbishop of Milan Alfredo Ildefonso Schuster.
 On 23 September 1944 the Nazis intercepted a message directed to her and so she was arrested on the charge of espionage and was sentenced either to death or imprisonment in the Third Reich at a concentration camp; she spent eleven days in detention.
 Ecclesiastical figures – like Cardinal Schuster – intervened and so she was released and moved to Brescia where she wrote a memoir of her imprisonment; Schuster had also written to Benito Mussolini asking him for a pardon of Alfieri.
 On 7 May 1945 she was reassigned to San Vittore prison and administered to prisoners of war and their former jailors.

 Alfieri fractured her femur after a fall outside the Milan Cathedral in the piazza in September 1950 and she also fell ill due to bad liver functioning and a tired heart; she once said of her impending death: "I didn't believe it was so nice to die".
-She died at 3:00pm on 23 November 1951.
+She died at 3:00 p.m. on 23 November 1951.
 Inmates at San Vittore went to visit her remains prior to her funeral as a mark of respect to the "Angel of San Vittore".
 She was exhumed on 1 March 2011.